TN 20 (04-18)

-4. Documents to be filed at the PC
+4. Do not send documents to be filed at the PC

-Do not mail or fax documents to the PCs, “to be filed.”
-Use the Non-Disability Repository for Evidentiary Document (NDRed) system to store documents into the NDR or eDIB.
+Do not mail or fax documents to the PC, “to be filed.”
+Use NDRed to store documents or eView if disability is involved.

 GN 01010.040 Prior Overpayments - Adjudication